-12.13 DELIVERY TIMES - NORMAL REQUIREMENTS
+12.14 DELIVERY TIMES - NORMAL REQUIREMENTS

 Delivery times are measured from the time of ordering.
-Requirements are;
+Requirements are:

-Table - Sign delivery times Sign Type Quantity Delivery Time Regulatory Signs ('R'-series) Up to 20 each 1 Week Warning Signs ('W'-series) Up to 20 each 1 Week Guide Signs ('G'-series) Up to 10 signs 2 Weeks Temporary Signs ('T'-series) Up to 10 each 1 Week Associated Hardware Any Quantity 1 Week
+Table - Sign delivery times Sign Type Quantity Delivery Regulatory Signs('R'-series) Up to 20 each 1 Week Warning Signs ('W'-series) Up to 20 each 1 Week Hazard Signs ('D' - series") Up to 20 each 1 Week Guide Signs ('G'-series) Up to 20 each 2 Weeks Temporary Signs ('T'-series)) Up to 20 each 1 Week Associated Hardware Any Quantity 1 Week Critical Stock Requirement Critical stock requirement or quantity used within supply times above Immediate Availability

-Where delivery is not achieved within the times listed a penalty of 15% of the value of the order per week or part thereof will be applied at the discretion of the Superintendent.
+Where delivery is not achieved within the times listed a penalty of -15% of the value of the signs not supplied on time shall be applied (refer to Key Performance Indicators).

-For orders in excess of the quantities listed, delivery time will be as agreed between the Superintendent and the Contractor.
+For specific or specialty orders, delivery time will be as agreed between the Superintendent and the Contractor, and the same penalties shall apply as above.

-12.14 ROAD SIGNS - INSTALLATION AND MAINTENANCE
+12.15 ROAD SIGNS - INSTALLATION AND MAINTENANCE